gingraslab/pep2gene/README.md

 The FDR is used for parsing high-quality peptides from MSPLIT results, both DDA and DIA.
 It is ignored when parsing TPP results.

+**_-file_**

+pepXML files from TPP are supported, as are DDA and DIA output files from MSPLIT.

+**_-inferenzyme_**

+pep2gene can infer the enzyme used to digest the sample, rather that requiring it to be input as an argument.
+However, currently the enzyme name can only be parsed from pepXML files that contain the `sample_enzyme` field:

+> <sample_enzyme name="trypsin">

+The name of the enzyme must match one of the names listed above.

+**_-output_**

+Results can be output in either json (default) or txt format.
+The txt format is a legacy format that we do not recommend using.
+See the [Output](#output) section for a detailed description of each format.

 **_-pepprob_**

 The peptide probability for parsing high-quality peptides from TPP results.
 It is ignored when parsing MSPLIT results.